-On behalf of everyone at David Livingstone Memorial Primary School, I extend a warm welcome to you and your child as he/she is about to begin his/her education at this school.
+On behalf of everyone at David Livingstone Memorial Primary School, I extend a warm welcome to you and your child as they are about to begin their education at our school.
 I hope you will feel welcome in the school and that you and your child will see yourselves as important members of our school community.

-It is hoped that the information contained in this handbook will demonstrate the aim of David Livingstone Memorial Primary School, which is to provide an inclusive and nurturing environment where everyone can thrive and achieve.
+It is hoped that the information contained in this handbook will demonstrate the aim of David Livingstone Memorial Primary School, which is to provide an inclusive and nurturing environment where everyone can learn and grow.
 We endeavour to create a warm, happy, caring and welcoming environment in which the children of all ages learn that courtesy, good manners and consideration for others are very important qualities.
-We help each child to realise his/her full potential by boosting their self-esteem and by enhancing their personal and social development through providing equality of opportunity for all.
+We help each child to realise their full potential by boosting their self-esteem and by enhancing their personal and social development through providing equality of opportunity for all.